 Following the schedule below will allow students to satisfy graduation requirements within the allotted timeframe.
 Deviation from this schedule may extend the student's anticipated graduation date, and may have an adverse effect on financial aid eligibility and/or visa status.
-Students must consult with both their AIS advisor and their financial aid advisor before opting to deviate from this schedule.
+Students must consult with both their Academic Advisor and their Financial Aid Advisor before opting to deviate from this schedule.